-The ESA SMART-1 mission will be completed when the spacecraft impacts the lunar surface in early September of 2006.
-Sometime soon after that, the mission data, including the images and auxiliary data from the AIME CCD framing camera, are to be archived to the ESA Planetary Data Archive in PDS format.
-Around 10,000 such images exist, most with 100 m/pixel resolution or better.
-In the first month of operation the Moon was completely imaged.
-Later images targeted specific areas at high resolution and often in stereo, and provide color imagery (often using the camera in line scanner mode; personal communication, B. Foing). measurements from these images were added to the ULCN 2005 or 2007 it would likely greatly strengthen the horizontal accuracy of the network and further densify the lunar topographic model, particularly because altimetric data that could accomplish this purpose will not be available for at least a few more years.
-These images also appear to be the last planned orbital framing camera images of the Moon for some time, and therefore should be able to provide geometric strength to the ULCN that later line scanner camera images of similar resolution (e.g., from Chang'E-1 and LRO LROC) will not.
+The ESA SMART-1 mission ended with the deliberate impact of the spacecraft into the lunar surface on 2006 September 3.
+The mission team is currently working to prepare the data, including the images and auxiliary data from the AIME CCD framing camera, for archiving to the ESA Planetary Data Archive in PDS format.
+Although often referred to as obtaining "pushbroom" imagery, this is in fact a "push frame" camera, i.e., a framing camera with color filters covering subareas of the detector, so that color images can be obtained by combining partly overlapping exposures (Josset et al., 2006; Cerroni et al., 2007).
+Approximately 32,000 images were obtained, providing global coverage at ≤250 m/pixel and coverage of the southern hemisphere at ≤100 m/pixel (Grieger et al., 2008).
+Many of the higher resolution images, 50 m/pixel and better, provide stereo or color coverage of areas of scientific interest (B. Foing, personal communication).
+If measurements from these images were added to the ULCN 2005 or to a successor network in the ULCN series, this would likely greatly strengthen the horizontal accuracy of the network, and, of course, tie this significant image set to the earlier and later imagery as the ULCN is updated.
+These images appear to be the last planned orbital framing camera images of the Moon for some time, and therefore should provide greater geometric strength to the ULCN than later line scanner camera images of similar resolution (e.g., the Chang'e-1 CCD camera and LRO LROC).
 Once controlled, the AIME images could also be mosaicked, providing a second or third (after LO and redone Clementine mosaics) medium resolution mosaic for future lunar planning and targeting, possibly in multiple colors.
-Currently we know of no funded plans to mosaic these images.
-Because most of the images were obtained in framing mode, the software and procedures to process them could be developed with relatively little effort, and the control (to the ULCN 2005 or an improved version of it) and mapping program could be completed fairly quickly, at least in comparison to the USGS creation of the Clementine mosaics and the mosaicking efforts needed for the other missions described below.
+Currently we know of no definite plans to make controlled mosaics of these images, although some processing of the images is being done and uncontrolled mosaics are being generated by European investigators (D. Despan, personal communication).
+Because the images were obtained in framing mode, the software and procedures to process them could be developed with relatively little effort, and the control (to the ULCN 2005 or an improved version of it) and mapping program could be completed fairly quickly, at least in comparison to the USGS creation of the Clementine mosaics and the mosaicking efforts needed for the other missions described below.

-4.2 SELENE
+4.2 Kaguya